hindu-comm/weblogs/manasataramgini/2007/07/2007-07-25_maruts-as-para-skanda-and-other-elements-of-their-mythology.md

 The final, very significant element of this connection comes from a conversation between rudra and skanda in the oldest version of the kaumAra myth (MBH 3.230 in Vulgate):
-athaabravIn mahAsenaM mahAdevo bR^ihad vachaH | saptamaM mAruta skandhaM rakShanityam-atandritaH ||
+athaabravIn mahAsenaM mahAdevo bR^ihad vachaH \| saptamaM mAruta skandhaM rakShanityam-atandritaH \|\|
 And then mahAdeva said these weighty words to mahAsena: “You must watchfully command the seven-fold troops of maruts.”

-skandovAcha: saptamaM mAruta skandhaM pAlayiShyAmy-ahaM prabho|
+skandovAcha: saptamaM mAruta skandhaM pAlayiShyAmy-ahaM prabho\|
-yad-anyad-api me kAryam deva tad-vada mAchiram ||
+yad-anyad-api me kAryam deva tad-vada mAchiraM \|\|
-skanda replied, “Very well, my lord\!
+skanda replied, “Very well, my lord!
 I shall command the seven-fold marut troops.
 Now tell me quickly if there is any other task of the devas to be done.”